jlgregorio/jlgregorio/README.md

-Hi, I’m Jean-Loup Grégorio.
+Hi, I’m Jean-Loup.
 I'm an engineer and self-taught programmer in Python & SQL.
 My interests range from automation scripts & small apps' developpment to 3D modeling/computer graphics passing by machine learning and deep learning.

 <!---
 jlgregorio/jlgregorio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.